jhudsl/tidyversecourse/docs/02-get-data.md

 We'll walk through three R packages in this lesson to help get you started in getting data from the Internet.
 Let's transition a little bit to talking about how to pull pieces of data from a website, when the data aren't (yet!) in the format that we want them.

-In the first lesson of this course, we talked about the example of wanting to start a company but not knowing exactly what people you'll need.
-So, you go to the websites of a bunch of companies similar to the company you start and pull off all the names and titles of the people working there.
-You then compare the titles across companies and voila, you've got a better idea of who you'll need at your new company.
+Say you wanted to start a company but did not know exactly what people you would need.
+We could go to the websites of a bunch of companies similar to the company you hope to start and pull off all the names and titles of the people working there.
+You then compare the titles across companies and voila, you’ve got a better idea of who you’ll need at your new company.

 You could imagine that while this information may be helpful to have, getting it manually would be a pain.
 Navigating to each site individually, finding the information, copying and pasting each name.
 That sounds awful!
 Thankfully, there's a way to scrape the web from R directly!

-This uses the helpful package `rvest`.
+A very helpful package `rvest` can help us do this.
 It gets its name from the word "harvest."
 The idea here is you'll use this package to "harvest" information from websites!
-However, as you may imagine, this is less straightforward than pulling data that are already formatted the way you want them (as we did above), since we'll have to do some extra work to get everything in order.
+However, as you may imagine, this is less straightforward than pulling data that are already formatted the way you want them (as we did previously), since we'll have to do some extra work to get everything in order.

 ### `rvest` Basics

 When `rvest` is given a webpage (URL) as input, an `rvest` function reads in the HTML code from the webpage.
 HTML is the language websites use to display everything you see on the website.
-You've seen HTML documents before, as this is one of the formats that you can Knit to from an R Markdown (.Rmd) document!
 Generally, all HTML documents require each webpage to have a similar structure.
 This structure is specified by using different **tags**.
 For example, a header at the top of your webpage would use a specific tag.
 Website links would use a different tag.
 These different tags help to specify how the website should appear.
 The `rvest` package takes advantage of these tags to help you extract the parts of the webpage you're most interested in.
 So let's see exactly how to do that all of this with an example.

 ![Different tags are used to specify different parts of a website](https://docs.google.com/presentation/d/1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg/export/png?id=1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg&pageid=g3d5b27bb5d_0_179)